Guard

 What is a Guard?

-A guard is a middleware that runs before the controller handler and decides whether to allow or block the request.
+A guard is a middleware that runs first and decides whether to allow or block the request.
 Common use cases include:

 - Verifying JWT tokens